 Notes of brown sugar, toast, and aged tangerine peel.

-Red Water Shuixian was crafted from 40 year old tea trees grown at 2200m on Lishan.
+Red Water Shuixian was crafted from decades old tea trees grown on Lishan.
 Once completed as a green oolong, the tea was charcoal roasted for over a week to enhance richness and complexity.

 This tea’s extraordinary character is the result of the age and altitude of the source garden, the tea maker’s skill, and tea roaster’s finesse.